ten16thomasg/crypter/readme.md

 ## Features
 **Crypter-API**
-1. Get Events from Crypter-API
+  - Get Events from Crypter-API
-2. Post Events to Crypter-API
+  - Post Events to Crypter-API
-3. Delete Events from Crypter-API
+  - Delete Events from Crypter-API

 **Crypter-Client**
-1. LAPS 2 Crypt.
+- LAPS 2 Crypt.
 Simply update config file with desired encryption strength.
 Deploy teh binary and let crypter do the rest.
   - Creates a local admin account.
   - Rotates the credentials
   - Sends key to Crypt Server

-2. Crypter Locker.
+- Crypter Locker.
 Binary designed to subscribe to the crypter-api and lock or unlock an endpoint based on status updates.
   -
-3. Delete

 # Status